A night at an airport hotel with my daughter. A window into into the sad, irreconcilable, sometimes hopeful soul of America

 A few minutes into the conversation, I learned that he had retired from a long career in the nuclear power industry.

 I do not dislike Christians.
 I grew up among born agains, never one of their tribe entirely but certainly comfortable in their midst.
 I know their language.
 I know how they think.
-At their very best, fundamentalists live their values in the world, and I respect that.
-Many try to make an honest imitation of Christ (though in my reading of the Gospels, Jesus has a lot less to say about sexual morality than they do).
+At their very best, they live their values in the world, and I respect that.
+Many try to make an honest imitation of Christ.
 But I am also unsettled by their oversized claims on American history.
 They are always trying to put their brand on America, always elbowing to the front of the culture like entitled children.

-I kept the conversation light—travel plans, work, Juliet, Costa Rica.
+I kept the conversation light—travel plans, work, my daughter, Ecuador.
 There are subjects I would rather not open with strangers.
 My grandmother’s advice to avoid religion and politics in polite company is well heeded these days.

-My sense of American decency was reinforced even further when the shuttle arrived, and the big group of travelers filed into the vehicle.
-Juliet and I were near the front of the line, and we found two seats near the front.
-When all the seats were taken, an older black woman walked on and seeing that there were no more free seats, she prepared to stand for the trip by looking around for a hand strap or something else to hold on to.
+My sense of American decency was reinforced even further when the shuttle arrived, and the big group of travelers queued up to board the vehicle.
+We were near the front of the line and quickly found two seats near the front.
+When all the seats were taken, an older black woman walked on and seeing that there were no more free seats, she prepared to stand for the trip by reaching up to grab one of the plastic handholds.
 Seeing her, a young white man across the aisle from me stood up and offered his seat to her.
 Decency on display.
-I wonder, are these the southern manners I keep hearing about?
+I wonder, are these the Southern manners I keep hearing about?
 Is he perhaps military or ex-military?
-I have seen many displays of chivalry from soldiers.
-Or this this truly a random act of kindness from a stranger?
+I have seen many such displays of chivalry and good manners from soldiers.
+Or is this truly a random act of kindness from a stranger?

 When the shuttle arrived at the airport, we filed off, and I saw Alabama Christian couple again.

-“Great to be an American,” said Atomic Christian.
+“Great to be an American,” Atomic Christian called out to me.

 “Yes it is,” I agreed with genuine enthusiasm.